Health Department Seeks Information About a Dog to Rule Out Rabies Infection

-The Tompkins County Health Department must locate a dog that bit a person on Thursday, September 29, 2022, between 1:30 and 2:30 PM, along a side trail leading from Upper Buttermilk Falls to La Tourelle Hotel.
+The Tompkins County Health Department must locate a dog that bit a person on Wednesday, October 5, 2022, at approximately 6:30 PM, in front of 325 NY 79/West Seneca Street, in Ithaca.

-The dog is described as a medium black and white dog, possibly a spaniel type, that was being walked on a leash.
-There were two women, possibly in their 60s or 70s, with one woman walking a small brown dog and another woman walking the black and white dog.
-After the bite occurred, the women appeared to walk along the path towards La Tourelle Hotel.
+The dog is described as a female, black and brown, rottweiler puppy, around 4 months old.
+The puppy had become frightened and was hiding under a car.
+The owner of the dog is described as a thin, black man, in his 20s, possibly with the first name of Brandon.
+The person was bitten when they grabbed the dog’s collar to help get the puppy out from under the car.

 The Department seeks to verify vaccination status and health of the biting dog through an at home observation over a ten-day period.
 If the dog can be located and observed to be healthy by the Department, the risk of rabies infection can be ruled out and rabies post-exposure treatment for the person who was bitten will not be necessary.